fkie-cad/COMIDDS/content/datasets/casinolimit.md

 - T1485: Data Destruction
 - T1114: Email Collection

-Refer to section 3c of the paper for a detailed description of the attack path.
+Refer to Section 3c of the paper for a detailed description of the attack path.
-Since players naturally didn't strictly adhere to this path, the  final labels contain techniques from all Mitre ATT&CK tactics, except for Initial Access and Execution.
+Since players naturally didn't strictly adhere to this path, the  final labels contain techniques from all MITRE ATT&CK tactics, except for Initial Access and Execution.

 ### Contained Data
 All hosts and their network traffic were monitored to collect kernel and user-space events as well as network flows.